oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 then use the WIT [`rebase`](https://oracle.github.io/weblogic-image-tool/userguide/tools/rebase-image/) command to update the Oracle Home for an existing domain image using the patched Oracle Home from a patched container image.
-For the Domain in Image domain home source type:
+For Domain in Image domains:

 - The container image contains the JDK, WebLogic Server binaries, and domain home.